laravel-notification-channels/channels/README.md

     public function toZonerSmsGateway($notifiable)
     {
-        return ZonerSmsGatewayMessage::create('One of your invoices has been paid!');
+        return new ZonerSmsGatewayMessage('One of your invoices has been paid!');
     }
 }
 ```